The OptionalT Transformer:

 The OptionalTMonad<F> class implements MonadError<OptionalTKind.Witness<F>, Unit>.
 The error type is Unit, signifying that an "error" is the Optional.empty() state (absence carries no information beyond its occurrence).

-Monad<CompletableFutureKind.Witness> futureMonad = CompletableFutureMonad.INSTANCE;
+var futureMonad = Instances.monadError(completableFuture());

 Witness Type: OptionalTKind<F, A> extends Kind<OptionalTKind.Witness<F>, A>.
 The outer monad F is fixed; A is the variable value type.

 KindHelper: OptionalTKindHelper provides OPTIONAL_T.widen and OPTIONAL_T.narrow for safe conversion between OptionalT<F, A> and its Kind representation.
+With For comprehensions you rarely need them; they appear at the boundaries when interoperating with raw flatMap chains.

 Kind<OptionalTKind.Witness<F>, A> kind = OPTIONAL_T.widen(optionalT);